TheSloppyCoder/PoolController/README.md

 + Control Pool Pump Timing + Based on Weather Condition.
 + Display Current Weather Data from set Location.
 + Has Bypass Control.
-+ Just Being Cool - This Project is Obviously an "Overkill of this type of project." xD
++ Just Being Cool - This Project is Obviously an "Overkill of this type of project." 😆
 <hr/>

 ## Preview: